lucasbekker/lucasbekker.github.io/_sections/Computer_components.md

 The Haswell and Broadwell uarch contain two AVX2 execution units, with 256 bit deep registers.
 Each AVX2 unit contains 4 FMA3 sub-units for "double" floating-point numbers and 8 FMA3 sub-units for "single" floating-point numbers.
 These AVX2 execution units form the hardware layer of the [AVX2](https://en.wikipedia.org/wiki/Advanced_Vector_Extensions#Advanced_Vector_Extensions_2) ISA extension.

 AMD's latest (at the time of writing) Zen architecture also supports AVX2 instructions (not AVX-512), but the hardware based implementation is completely different.
-It doesn't have native support for 256 bit deep registers and each AVX2 instruction takes 2 clock cycles to complete, compared to one clock cycle of Intel based AVX2 capable CPU's.
+It doesn't have native support for 256 bit deep registers and each AVX2 instruction takes 2 clock cycles to complete, compared to one clock cycle of Intel based AVX2 capable CPUs.

 ##### Simultaneous multithreading